transfem-org/TransFish/README.md

 ## 💰 Caching server

 If you experience a lot of traffic, it's a good idea to set up another Redis-compatible caching server.
-If you don't set one one up, it'll falll back to the mandatory Redis server.
+If you don't set one one up, it'll fall back to the mandatory Redis server.

+For DragonflyDB, launch with the flag `--default_lua_flags='allow-undeclared-keys'`.

 ## 🔎 Set up search